 Dermstore Recommends: Bliss – Ingrown Eliminating Pads

 Every individual body is as unique as the hairs that populate them, so gauging how long it takes hair to grow back would be as fruitless as trying to count them.
 However, on average, it takes about three to five days for body and facial hair to produce noticeable regrowth.
 Only three days?
 Wouldn’t it be a dream to get just a few more days of smooth bliss without the worry of ingrown hairs?
-Use this botanical-rich serum, designed specifically to slow the process of regrowth, for an extended stay in the paradise of silky and smooth.
-Use daily after a bath or shower, massaging a small amount into any problem areas to soothe skin and prevent irritation.
+After shaving, apply a serum designed specifically to slow the process of regrowth for an extended stay in the paradise of silky and smooth.

 Dermstore Recommends: Whish – Flawless Post Wax and Shave Serum